LesFruitsDefendus/saskatoon-ng/INSTALL.md

 pip3 install '.[test]'
 ```

-Extra configuration is required in `.env` to run tests, these fields will be automatically added the the testing ``.env`` file:
+Extra configuration is required in `.env` to run tests, these fields will be automatically added in the testing ``.env`` file:

 ```
 # Testing settings